Carlos A. Giménez: County mayoralty (2011–2020)

 Giménez was elected mayor of the metropolitan government of Miami-Dade County, Florida on June 28, 2011, in the 2011 Miami-Dade County mayoral special election.
 Incumbent mayor Carlos Alvarez had been recalled in one of the largest recall elections of a municipal official in U.S. history.
 No candidate got over 50% of the popular vote in the first round, so a runoff election was held.
 Giménez won the runoff with 51% of the vote to Julio Robaina's 49%.

 During his 2011 campaign, Giménez promised that if elected, he would cut his own salary.
 After he was elected, he kept this promise, cutting his own salary and benefits by 50%.

 Giménez was reelected in the 2012 Miami-Dade County mayoral election with 54% of the vote against multiple candidates, and in 2016 with 56% of the vote against school board member Raquel Regalado.

+Giménez supported Miami's unsuccessful bid to be the site of the 2020 Democratic National Convention.

 Cooperation with ICE

 In 2017, President Donald Trump signed an executive order targeting "sanctuary" jurisdictions that limited or refused to cooperate with federal immigration authorities, ordering a review of their access to federal funding.
 Miami-Dade received a letter from the administration that the county had been flagged as a sanctuary jurisdiction.
 Giménez then ordered the director of his corrections department to begin honoring all requests by Immigration and Customs Enforcement (ICE).
 The Miami Dade County Board of Commissioners formally codified his order by a 9 to 3 vote.
 The Department of Justice later confirmed the county was no longer flagged as a sanctuary jurisdiction.
 In December 2018, the Florida Third District Court of Appeal dismissed a lawsuit filed in state court challenging the county's detention policy.